tanishqtiwari7/ProjectEXO_Client/README.md

 ## Usage Guide 📝

+1. **Launch** - The application begins with a custom video splash screen
-1. **Login** - Enter your username and password when prompted
+2. **Login** - Enter your username and password when prompted
-2. **Navigate** - Use the feature panel to select features
+3. **Navigate** - Use the feature panel to select features
-3. **Chat** - Select "Chat" and choose "General" for group chat or a user for private messaging
+4. **Chat** - Select "Chat" and choose "General" for group chat or a user for private messaging
-4. **AI Assistant** - Select "AI Chat bot" to interact with the AI assistant that supports Markdown formatting
+5. **AI Assistant** - Select "AI Chat bot" to interact with the AI assistant that supports Markdown formatting
-5. **Send Messages** - Type your message and press Enter or click Send
+6. **Send Messages** - Type your message and press Enter or click Send

 ## How It Works 🧩